This is neither an offer to sell nor a solicitation of an offer to buy the securities described herein.

-Vacancies and Tenant Defaults May Reduce Revenues
+Vacancies and Resident Defaults May Reduce Revenues

 The Company depends on lot rental income and mobile home sales to pay both the operating expenses for its Properties and the Company itself.
-Vacant lots and/or purchase payment defaults by tenants and/or buyers of mobile homes sold by the Company could reduce the amount of Net Proceeds Available for Distribution that might otherwise be available for payment of its expenses and mortgage payments and/or Distribution to the Members, if the Properties were fully occupied and/or all occupants were making timely lot rent or purchase payments.
+Vacant lots and/or purchase payment defaults by residents and/or buyers of mobile homes sold by the Company could reduce the amount of Net Proceeds Available for Distribution that might otherwise be available for payment of its expenses and mortgage payments and/or Distribution to the Members, if the Properties were fully occupied and/or all occupants were making timely lot rent or purchase payments.
 Significant Company expenditures such as debt service payments, real estate taxes, insurance and maintenance costs are generally not reduced when circumstances cause a reduction in income from Properties owned by the Company.

-A vacancy or default of a tenant on its lot rent or mobile home purchase payments will cause the Company to lose the revenue from that unit and if enough effective vacancies occur, it could cause the Company to have to find an alternative source of revenue to meet its mortgage payments and other operating expenses for a particular Property.
-In the event of a tenant default, the Company may experience delays in enforcing its rights as landlord and may incur substantial costs in evicting the tenant, removing its mobile home, and re-renting the affected lot.
+A vacancy or default of a resident on its lot rent or mobile home purchase payments will cause the Company to lose the revenue from that unit and if enough effective vacancies occur, it could cause the Company to have to find an alternative source of revenue to meet its mortgage payments and other operating expenses for a particular Property.
+In the event of a resident default, the Company may experience delays in enforcing its rights as landlord and may incur substantial costs in evicting the resident, removing its mobile home, and re-renting the affected lot.
 In the case of a default on a seller-financed mobile home, the Company could experience delays in enforcing its rights against a defaulting purchaser.